-What we know now is that Jeremy (Leann’s cousin) unconsciously offered himself to the entity through the engraved words on the box…
+What we know now is that Jeremy unconsciously offered himself to the entity through the engraved words on the box he’d found. . . .

-He had made a mistake that brought him to the feet of death but at least was trying to make something good from this horrible and consuming experience.
+He had made a mistake that brought him to death’s door, but at least he was trying to make something good from this horrible and consuming experience.

-The next day after we had breakfast, we went on check and the scratches on the door were gone, but there was more in store for us.
+The next day after we had breakfast, we checked and the scratches on the door were gone, but there was more in store for us.

 For the first time, from the depths of the house, layered and muffled, a voice from the underworld was starting to emerge.
-What seemed to be Jeremy’s voice was trying to put us in context, from the ethereal voice came the message:
+From the ethereal voice came the message:

-Please do not make them wait, I have no flesh but I’m rotting, I’m deforming because I offered my soul without knowing it, I need to be used to transform the entities into one, I made a terrible mistake, and now I’m paying the consequences, even on death I have no peace, that’s my mission or else they will push you to die and deform as I’m doing now… finish the steps on the book and put an end to my misery, please…
+“Finish the steps in the book.
+Put an end to my misery, please. . . .”

-The gap of long silence present was simply deafening and unsettling… he was gone.
+The gap of long silence that followed was deafening and unsettling. . . .
+It was gone.

-I told Leann; this is the reason why he appeared to you.
-He is trying to help us and at the same time, we can help him at least to stop his suffering.
+I asked Leann, “Was it Jeremy?”

-She said, now we have to explain to Jeremy what needs to be done, he must be weak so as I read in some of my books, we can provide him strength with the stones I have.
+She said, “I don’t recognize that voice.
+It sounded like someone older.”

-In the Memento Mori, some pages talk about cleansing and protection stones, some of them can provide strength to people who are ill from dealing with evil forces, in the case of Jeremy there’s a special stone called Hematite, which was used in ancient times by warriors to have physical protection against enemies, visible and invisible.
+“In Memento Mori, some pages talk about cleansing and protection stones, saying that some of them can provide strength to people who become ill from dealing with evil forces.
+In my cousin’s case, there’s a special stone called hematite, which was used in ancient times by warriors to have physical protection against enemies, visible and invisible,” Leann said.

-So now we have the right spirit to perform what is demanded by the entities… I spoke.
+I replied, “So now we have the right spirit to perform what is demanded by the entities.”

-We are going to be his guide, we have the stone to protect him while he goes and collects the items, also we have the prayers… said, Leann.
+Leann said, “This recent voice has left me perplexed, yet I remain hopeful that it belongs to Jeremy.
+We have the stone to protect him while he goes and collects the items from hell.
+Also, we have the prayers.”

-Wait but we don’t need different prayers for him??
-I told Leann.
+“Wait, but don’t we need different prayers for him?”
+I asked Leann.

-I already found protection spells against the trinity in Memento Mori, it wasn’t easy though some instructions really make you read between the lines quite similar to Soul Demonica and surprisingly we must need to be 3 people to make it work.
+I had already found protection spells against the trinity in Memento Mori.
+It wasn’t easy, though.
+Some instructions really make you read between the lines, similar to Soul Demonica and, surprisingly, we need three people to make it work.

-I’m not sure if Jeremy can help us with this because the words need to be said out loud and spirits can only talk through a medium and I won’t be able to canalize his energy while praying, there must be another living being with us that way we can fight back the backward trinity and hopefully save Jeremy from his destiny.
+I’m not sure if Jeremy can help us with this because the words need to be said out loud.
+Spirits can only talk through a medium, and I won’t be able to canalize his energy while praying.
+There must be another living being with us—that way we can fight the backward trinity and hopefully save Jeremy from his current destiny.